CorsixTH/CorsixTH/CONTRIBUTING.md

 *NB: GitHub Desktop users need to conduct fetch upstream from your branch on github.com and rebase from GitHub Desktop after*\
-What this does is downloads all the changes from CorsixTH/CorsixTH since you started, and pretends that all your changes were made after them.
+This downloads all the changes from CorsixTH/CorsixTH since you started, and moves your commits on top of them.
 If there are conflicts, for example if someone else changed the same line in the same file that you did you will be asked to resolve those conflicts.